flugg/laravel-responder/readme.md

 }
 ```

-As you can see, quite more verbose, but it definitiely has its uses.
+As you can see, quite more verbose, but it definitely has its uses.

 #### Custom Serializers